tangollama/cis411_lab3/labreports/LAB_douglassjohnandrew.md

 * Within the transactions you're examining, what segment(s) took the most time?<br/>
 Easily the remainder category / component, which I do not know what it does.
 The second most time-consuming segment (likely the first most time-consuming controllable segment) is the queryOrdersBySearchTerm component
 * Using New Relic, identify and record the least performant request(s).<br/>
+What I initially thought the worst request was:
 ```
 {
   #all orders containing the word PA